 Final Thoughts on the Best Beaches in Hawaii

 Whatever you want, you’ll be able to enjoy it during a Hawaii beach break.
 Hawaii is often the trip of a lifetime, so be sure to leave time to see the state’s top attractions away from the beach, too.
-Take a road trip on the Hana Road, hike in Volcanoes National Park, or perhaps take a helicopter tour over the islands.
+Spend a day on the Hana Road, hike in Volcanoes National Park, or perhaps take a helicopter tour over the islands.

-However you choose to spend your vacation in Hawaii, we hope you’ve found our guide helpful in choosing the beach for you… at least, which one you’ll visit first!
-We hope you have an incredible vacation!
+However you choose to spend your vacation in Hawaii, we hope you’ve found this guide helpful in choosing the beach for you… at least, which one you’ll visit first!

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!